Fox Chase Cancer Center Offers Smoking Cessation Program

 Fox Chase Cancer Center is offering a smoking cessation program on Tuesday, September 4th and on the first Tuesday of each month from 5:30 p.m. to 7:30 p.m. at its satellite office at 432 Rhawn St. in Northeast Philadelphia.

 The Fox Chase program will help participants quit smoking through education, medical intervention and/or complementary medicine, such as hypnotherapy.
 Participants will learn to change their smoking behaviors and to cope with the effects of withdrawal.
 The educational component of this program includes helpful information about nutrition and exercise as well.

-The session fee is $10 and registration is required.
-For more information or to register for the session, call (215) 728-7000.
-If you would like to speak with a health educator, call 1-888-FOX-CHASE.
+The session cost $10 and registration is required.
+For more information or to register for the session, call 215-728-7000.

 Fox Chase Cancer Center, one of the nation's first comprehensive cancer centers designated by the National Cancer Institute in 1974, conducts basic and clinical research; programs of prevention, detection and treatment of cancer; and community outreach.
 For more information about Fox Chase activities, visit the Center's web site at www.fccc.edu.